intelligent-environments-lab/bevo_iaq/Setup/README.md

 ### Adafruit Sensor Considerations
 For the remainder of the sensors, the following libraries are required:

-**All Adafruit Sensors***
+**All Adafruit Sensors**

 ```$ pip3 install adafruit-circuitpython-lis3dh```

 **SVM30** (really the SGP30)

 ```$ pip3 install adafruit-circuitpython-sgp30```

 **TSL2591**

 ```$ pip3 install adafruit-circuitpython-tsl2591```

 **RTC PCF8523**

 ```$ pip3 install adafruit-circuitpython-pcf8523```

 ### Prototyping
-The schematic below shows one possible way to connect the sensors to the RPi via breadboard:
+The schematic below shows one possible way to connect the sensors to the RPi via breadboard.
+From left to right in the schematic, the sensors represented are: SCD30, SVM30, SPS30, TSL2591, and RTC PCF8523. *Note: The sensors used in the schematic are NOT exact replicas.*

 ![bevo_iaq_bb](https://github.com/intelligent-environments-lab/bevo_iaq/blob/master/Setup/Layouts/BEVO_IAQ_bb.png)